• Skip to content

 Questions to ask:

-• Are EEO records securely stored and maintained in a separate file form the employee personnel file?
+- Are EEO records securely stored and maintained in a separate file from the employee personnel file?

 3. Medical Files